CME Activity Planning Guide

 CME Oversight of your CME Activity

 At least one UTCOM staff member will be considered a complimentary attendee of the activity in order to ensure compliance with the ACCME Essential Areas and Standards for Commercial Support.
-Office of CME travel expenses will be billed to your organization in accordance with the travel policies approved by the State of Tennessee for state employees.

 The UTCOM classifies CME activities in two ways: by sponsorship type by activity type.